 Finally finding something to write with, Medea sat down at a desk and began joyfully planning her tasks to come.

 “Research comes first.
 I can’t ask for too much information about this Chaldea without it seeming unnatural.
 Well, as long as I do my work earnestly, I’ll pick up details.
 And after building some bridges with the humans here I can naturally procure more information.
-So for the time being I should gather the tools I’ll need on the assumption of success… A long term mana supply will be required.
+So for the time being I should gather the tools I’ll need on the assumption of success… A long term supply of magical power will be required.
 The form… Well, loathe as I am to admit, that form would be the most suitable… And the tools… equipment… reagents… Oh, this is so much fun, it feels like it’s been ages since I’ve had other people to do procurement for me.
 What else should I get…?”

 Becoming more and more ambitious, the Witch of Betrayal’s plans grew larger in scope.

-“Maybe I should ask them to put my lab in the room next door?
+“Maybe I should ask them to put my workshop in the room next door?
 I could destroy the wall and enlarge my quarters… though it feels a bit ill cultured to do such a thing, and it’s nice to have a separation between my room and my workshop.
 I’d hate to have my bed sheets smelling of reagents… Oh, I could have a doorway constructed!
 I’m sure the humans wouldn’t mind a little work for my sake.
 After all, it’s for the best that no one interrupts my work.
 I’m sure they’ll understand that.
 Un-un,” said Medea, nodding to herself.
 “Ah, maybe I should have a corner for my hobby.
 After all, meeting those other two versions of Saber has gotten the blood of the Great Builder flowing.
 Oooooh, I can think of so many projects already!
 And without a Grail War, I can completely devote myself to them!
 Maybe Lily-chan would be willing to wear some gowns!
 Uhuhuhuhu!”

 The scribbling of desired equipment on the requisition list went harder and faster, while Medea’s nose flared from the rough breathing of excitement.